vmware-tanzu/velero/site/content/docs/v1.7/upgrade-to-1.7.md

     **NOTE:** If you are upgrading Velero in Kubernetes 1.14.x or earlier, you will need to use `kubectl apply`'s `--validate=false` option when applying the CRD configuration above.
 See [issue 2077][10] and [issue 2311][11] for more context.

-1. Update the container image used by the Velero deployment and, optionally, the restic daemon set:
+1. Update the container image used by the Velero deployment, plugin and, optionally, the restic daemon set:

     ```bash
+   # set the container and image of the init container for plugin accordingly,
+   # if you are using other plugin
     kubectl set image deployment/velero \
         velero=velero/velero:v1.7.0 \
+        velero-velero-plugin-for-aws=velero/velero-plugin-for-aws:v1.3.0 \
         --namespace velero

     # optional, if using the restic daemon set